Identify your Hedonic and Utilitarian shoppers and cater to them accordingly.

 No?
 Well, that makes sense.
 Sometimes you shop on impulse for quick gratification.
 And sometimes you're on a mission to find that one product you need or simply want to have.

 The mindset in which you shop varies per situation.
 So why is it that many marketers approach their online communication with one, flat image of their shoppers?
+By investing the time in creating a psychographic marketing strategy, you gain a much clearer image of your shoppers by looking towards behavior first.

 Today, I'm going to dispel the common tendency to put the audience before behavior by introducing the Shopping States Framework.